rizwanullah-fl/Wallet-Wise-Pro/README.md

 ## Flutter Setup Guide

-To set up **Wallet Wise Pro** on your local machine using Flutter, follow these steps:
+To set up **SpendWise** on your local machine using Flutter, follow these steps:

 ### Prerequisites